 The 'Keyword' column tells you which one of your keywords matched someone’s search term and triggered your ad.
 This information can help you to check your keywords “in action” by showing you how they’re matching to actual searches.

 You can use the data in the 'Keyword' column to improve your keyword list.
 For example, let’s say that you sell tulips.
 When you look at your search terms report, you’ll notice that your broad-match keyword flowers triggers your ad to show when customers search for red roses and purple orchids – flowers that you don’t sell.
 So, you decide to refine your keyword list to focus on terms and phrases more specific to the products that you do offer: tulips.

 The "Keyword" column doesn't show by default.
 In the new Google Ads experience, to turn on the 'Keyword' column, click the column icon and then click 'Attributes'.
 Tick the box beside 'Keyword', then click 'Apply'.

 Understanding the 'Match type' column

 Modify your report

-You can modify your report to view the list of search terms that triggered your ad for your entire account or specific campaigns or ad groups.
-In the previous AdWords experience, this feature could be accessed by clicking the "Dimensions" tab, then clicking "View" and selecting "Search terms" from the drop-down menu.
-In the new Google Ads experience, this feature is accessed by clicking the reporting icon , then selecting "Predefined reports" from the drop-down menu.
+You can modify your report to view the list of search terms that triggered your ad for your entire account, or specific campaigns or ad groups.
+This feature is accessed by clicking Campaigns , Insights and reports, and then Report editor, then selecting a report underneath 'Predefined reports (Dimensions)'.

 Note that while the same information for individual keywords is available when viewing the search terms report this way, you can’t add keywords or negative keywords directly from the report.